im-lakshyaveerturna/WeatherX/README.md

 :-------------------:|:-----------------------------------------:|:--------------------------------------------:|:----------------------:
 <img src="preview/home.png" width="200"/> | <img src="preview/days.png" width="200"/> | <img src="preview/searched.png" width="200"/> |<img src="preview/no_location.png" width="200"/>

+The location displayed on the home page is the default location of the emulator (Pixel 7 Pro API 28) used.
 ## 📕 Project Context

 * This project was primarily a learning exercise aimed at enhancing my Flutter and Dart skills.
 Consequently, the code may not represent the best possible